1 October 2011--Another too-warm day. Stroll into town with no real plan, just a bit of wandering around. I stick

 so far, I suppose, forming a troika of splendid English cathedrals along with Ely and Lincoln, not to mention Notre-Dame, the

 Boston Stump, and Beverley Minster.
-I guess I'm churched out...besides, I've been here before, and should be here again.
+I guess I'm churched out...besides, I've been here before, and intend to be here again.

 When I visited in 2008, the Great East Window, the largest single expanse of medieval stained glass in the world, was obscured

-by scaffolding and canvas, undergoing a massive rehabilitation project.
+by canvas and scaffolding, undergoing a massive rehabilitation project.
 It still is.
 I'll come back when it's done.
 No doubt

 some other part of the building will be covered in scaffolding then--for buildings like this, restoration is virtually continuous.